-14 Practice Based Commissioning (PBC) is an NHS initiative which encourages GPs to commission some services for their patients directly (rather than having these services commissioned on their behalf by the local PCT).
+Practice Based Commissioning (PBC) is an NHS initiative which encourages GPs to commission some services for their patients directly (rather than having these services commissioned on their behalf by the local PCT).
 In practice, most GP practices are too small to commission for themselves, and PBC is therefore undertaken via PBC groups/clusters (e.g. groups of local GP practices commissioning jointly).

-15 BICS has been set up in response to another NHS initiative: 'Choose and Book'.
+BICS has been set up in response to another NHS initiative: 'Choose and Book'.
 Choose and Book allows patients (via their GPs) to decide which secondary care facility they wish to be treated at, when they want to be treated, and the consultants they want to treat them.
 However, individual GPs are not always in the best position to advise patients on the options they should pursue, as they may not personally be experts on a particular pathway (although some local GP almost certainly is).
 BICS is intended to remedy this problem by bringing together city GPs' expertise via a referral service which can ensure that patients are directed to the best available acute providers for their circumstances.

-16 Organisations awarding contracts via competitive tender must ensure that they do not favour one bidder over another.
+Organisations awarding contracts via competitive tender must ensure that they do not favour one bidder over another.
 For instance, they must ensure that information or guidance offered to one bidder must also be offered to all other applicants.

-successful bidder is both capable of delivering a good service and contractually bound to doing so.
+Services Contracts) which do not generally permit the imposition of local performance indicators.
+Therefore, the complexity of tender information is, in this instance, directly related to assuring that the successful bidder is both capable of delivering a good service and contractually bound to doing so.

-4.12 However, even though the complexity of tenders may be entirely functional, it is still the case that they will generally tend to favour larger providers.
+However, even though the complexity of tenders may be entirely functional, it is still the case that they will generally tend to favour larger providers.
 This seems to a large degree unavoidable, although NHS Brighton & Hove officers did suggest that, whilst this is the case for individual tenders, it may become less so over a period of time, as bidders for local contracts become more experienced at going through the tender process, which is essentially very similar for a range of procurements.
 Thus, providers who bid for several contracts and who take the opportunity to receive detailed PCT feedback on their failed bids, are typically able to make significant improvements to their applications for subsequent contracts.
 Officers of NHS Brighton & Hove told Panel members that some local healthcare providers who had initially had little success in competitive tenders were now regularly competing effectively and winning contracts.
 Thus, although the competitive tender process may favour the corporate sector in any single instance, there is nothing to stop smaller firms from developing into effective bidders over time, providing they are willing to commit resources to doing so.